June 8, 2021

 Talking to my parents’ older neighbor a few months ago about his recent health issues sparked inspiration.
 Hearing family talk about the common and uncommon problems that crop up when owning a home (or a car) or what they do with their free time helps me keep these considerations in mind when coming up with ideas for national audiences.

 I like to look at EurekAlert.org for embargoed science news that’s coming out in the coming weeks.
 I also appreciate when PR contacts at various organizations I work with tell me something a client has coming up in the near future, or gives me a head’s up about a study that will be released to the public in a week or so.
 I also get ideas for longer-lead stories when I look at Amazon.com and check out books that will be published six or more months from now.
+(BTW, you should only be spending this much time researching for your articles and pitches.)

 When on the phone with a source for an article, I like to ask if there’s anything new they’re working on, like a book, an app project, or a concern their clients keep bringing up to them, or something they came across recently that surprised them.
 Oftentimes, that little nugget of information will be useful in the article I’m interviewing them for or trigger a new idea.